 At university I was taught the standard method of running a simulation project:

 - get measured data if you can (I couldn’t, the point was to test how close I can be without knowing measured results),

 - choose a bunch of turbulence models (bearing mesh requirements of that specific turbulence model in mind) to see which gives the closest results,

 - create three meshes with different resolution: coarse, good and fine and check if results are sensitive to resolution changes.

 I did this fault finding the other way round.
 I used the same mesh and run a set of turbulence models on it (those that fitted the mesh, a mesh for k-E it not okay for k-w!).
 This was the fastest way of making sure the settings and turbulence model I usually use (and derived based upon the classical university method above) did not go sideways for some funny reason.
 Here are the results:

 It was not the turbulence model as no significant change was produced especially for the discharge setup.
-So I did not spend time on trying k-w that would have needed a new mesh anyway.
+As a consequence I did not spend time trying k-w as that would have needed a new mesh anyway.

 Next level is geometry

 Not the level of change that I would have blamed for the results being off.
 So I kept on digging deeper and consulted AVS and came up with two more differences in the geometry.
 AVS told me that the 3mm gap below the bottom blade could be 4mm depending on how they set the blade holder clip.
 The other one I found in the BSRIA report which together with the larger gap might have had more influence.